Buying a French Press – Picking the Right One

 *Bruhen Large Stainless Steel French Press Coffee Maker

-If you want a French Press with a brighter color, look into Tabletop French Press models by Planetary Designs.
-They come in a wide variety of colors such as black, brushed steel, candy apple red, mocha, and green tea.
+If you want a French Press in a brighter color, look into Tabletop French Press models by Planetary Designs.
+They come in a variety of colors, such as black, brushed steel, candy apple red, mocha, and green tea.

 French Press Tabletop Coffee and Tea Maker